thanasibakis/material-you-utilities/README.md

 # Developing, Modifying, and Building

 This repository requires npm and Node.js to develop.
 The JavaScript module is a minified file compiled using webpack.
 The source files are all written using TypeScript.
+After forking the repository and cloning to your machine, run the command `npm run setup` to setup the pre-commit hooks and install dependencies.

 There are four main files: